Sharren Haskel

-Sharren Miriam Haskel-Harpaz (שָׁרֶן הַשְׂכֵּל; born 4 March 1984) is an Israeli politician serving as the Deputy Minister of Foreign Affairs.
-She was a member of the Knesset for the New Hope party, having previously served as a member of the National Unity Party, an earlier period on New Hope, and Likud.
+Sharren Miriam Haskel-Harpaz (שָׁרֶן הַשְׂכֵּל; born 4 March 1984) is an Israeli politician who served as the Deputy Minister of Foreign Affairs.
+Haskel resigned from this position in July 2026.
+She is a member of the Knesset for the New Hope party, having previously served as a member of the National Unity Party, an earlier period in New Hope, and Likud.
 When she was first elected, she was the youngest member of Likud and the second youngest member of the 20th Knesset.
+She launched the Israel First party for the 2026 Israeli legislative election.

 Early life

 Sharren Haskel was born in Toronto, Ontario, Canada to a Jewish family, the middle of three sisters.
 Her father, Amir, was born in Israel, and is from a family of Palmach veterans from moshav Tzofit.
 Her mother, Fabienne, was born in Morocco.
 Amir and Fabienne met in Paris and moved to Toronto after Fabienne received a job offer as an English teacher.
 Her family moved to Israel a year after her birth.
 She was raised in Kfar Saba and studied theatre at Katznelson High School, where she was a Scouts leader, and later transferred to Ankori High School, where she studied cinema.
 At the age of 18, Haskel enlisted in the Israel Border Police.
 According to Haskel, the Second Intifada, during which she served in the Border Police operating checkpoints and attending home demolitions and demonstrations, narrowly escaped two suicide bombings on Israeli buses, and lost two friends to terrorist attacks, helped shape her ideology.